wp-plugins/payhub-payment-gateway-for-woocommerce/readme.txt

 * For WooCommerce 2.0.x, click on the Payment tab.
 For WooCommerce 2.1.x, click on the Checkout Tab.
 * Select PayHub as the default payment processor and save the changes.
 * Click on PayHub Settings button.
-* Enter in your PayHub API credentials n the fields provided.
+* Enter in your PayHub API credentials in the fields provided.

 == How to find your API credentials ==
 * Log into the PayHub VirtualHub site (go to http://payhub.com and click on Login in the top left)